lagebj/AzBuilder/README.md

 AzBuilder interpretes the folder structure in the following manner:

-- The root folder is interpreted as the default "Tenant Root Group".
+- The root folder is interpreted as the default `Tenant Root Group`.
-- Any folders containing a GUID is considered a subscription representation.
+- Any folders containing a **GUID** is considered a subscription representation.
-- Any folder containing parenthesis is considered a resource group representation.
+- Any folder containing **parenthesis** is considered a resource group representation.

 AzBuilder checks current Azure environment and verifies if management groups and resource groups exists.
-If management groups and/or resource groups defined in the hierarchy does not exist in Azure, these are automatically deployed.
+If management groups and/or resource groups defined in the hierarchy does not exist in Azure, these are automatically deployed without needing to add ARM templates for them.

 #### Example folder structure